 The Vertical Options section of the Configuration dialog controls options for the display of elevation data.

 The Shader selection box allows for the selection of the algorithm used to color and shade any loaded elevation data.
+The following shading algorithms are available:

 Use this option to view elevation data as shaded relief.
 With this option off, the map appears flat, with elevations distinguished by color only.
 With it on, shadows are generated using the loaded elevation data along with the remaining settings on this panel.